Bed rotting: Description

-The trend has gained traction on social media, where users share their "bed rotting" experiences.
-Platforms like TikTok have popularized this behavior with a 2024 survey showing that nearly a quarter of Generation Z surveyed reported staying in bed for a day or more to relax or use devices.
+The trend has gained attention on social media, where users share their bed-rotting experiences.
+Platforms such as TikTok have popularised the behaviour; a 2024 survey found that nearly a quarter of Generation Z respondents reported staying in bed for a day or more to relax or use devices.
+The term was added to Dictionary.com in 2024, along with more than 1,700 new or updated definitions, after the practice became more visible on social media.
+The term refers to spending many daytime hours in bed, often with snacks or an electronic device, as a voluntary withdrawal from activity or stress.

-Response
+Analysis

-Some observers have interpreted this as a reaction to stress and or anxiety.
-Lifehacker has described bed rotting as "an aspect of JOMO".
-They also say that "while bed rotting can benefit some people in the short-term, it can become concerning if it lasts for more than one or two days".
+Bed rotting can be a response to stress or anxiety.
+Lifehacker described the practice as "an aspect of JOMO".
+Bed rotting may provide short-term rest for some people, but can become concerning if it continues for more than one or two days.